Taking care of any puppy is always challenging. Raising an Australian shepherd puppy is no different.

 What Kind of Environment is Best For Aussie Puppies?

 Australian shepherd puppies are one of the most energetic dog breeds in the world.
-They were primarily bred for herding sheep and cattle on farms and ranches.
-Because of this, high energy levels were necessary to keep up with the large herds and make sure none of them wandered off.
+Aussies were primarily bred for herding sheep and cattle on farms and ranches.

-The best type of environment for an Aussie puppy is anywhere they can exert their energy.
-They love to keep their minds and bodies busy and thus need somewhere to get their physical and mental energy out.
-If an Aussie puppy isn’t in the right environment, it can take a toll on their mental and physical health, resulting in bad behavior.
+The best type of environment for an Aussie puppy is pretty much anywhere they can safely exert energy.
+If an Aussie puppy doesn’t have space to play, it can take a toll on mental and physical health, and may result in bad behavior.

-Losing interest in activities, such as playing or socializing with their owners, can negatively affect a puppy’s relationship with their owner and other dogs.
+Ample bonding time with their humans is critical to your puppy’s development.
 The less bonding time you have with your puppy, the less likely they are to trust you and enjoy your company.
-This makes it harder for you to teach them tricks or teach them to use the bathroom.
+This makes it harder for you to gain their trust, teach them tricks or to potty train them.

-As long as you keep your puppy busy with mental and physical exercise, you won’t have to worry about these issues affecting your puppy.
+As long as you keep your puppy busy with helpful mental and physical exercise, you won’t have to worry about negative issues affecting your puppy.

 Exercising an Aussie Puppy Physically

-When it comes to their physical energy, the best method is to let them run around freely, as long as they have proper off-leash training recall when summoned.
-If you live near any wide open fields or parks, taking them there and letting them run free is a great way for them to get their energy out.
-However, make sure they are vaccinated before you take them to the park so they don’t catch anything from other dogs.
+When it comes to their physical energy, the best method is to let them run around freely, as long as they have proper off-leash training recall when summoned or if the yard is fenced.

 If you don’t have access to large fields or parks but do have a large backyard, playing with them outside is also a great way to get their energy out.
-You have to supervise them at all times to make sure they stay safe while having fun.
+You should supervise them to make sure they stay safe while having fun.